meg-simula/meg-simula.github.io/index.md

 <p>2027-06-06: I will lecture at the biennial European Mathematical Society School on Applied Mathematics at Kácov, Czech Republic (June 6-11 2027). </p>

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2026-04-22: Dr. Sofia Farina from the University of Bern visited our research team at Simula (Apr 22-24 2026). </p>

+<p>2026-03-18: I gave an Invited Talk at the <a href="https://echo.ismrm.org/program/NeuroFluids26">ISMRM Workshop on Fluids, Flows & Clearance in the Brain: What Can We Image & How Should It Be Interpreted?</a> at Yale University, New Haven, CT, US (Mar 17-19 2026) </p>

 <p>2026-03-13: Our paper on <a href="https://doi.org/10.1073/pnas.2517059123">Stretch and flow at the gliovascular interface: high-fidelity modelling of astrocyte endfeet</a> is now published in the Proceedings of the National Academy of Sciences.
 Congratulations again to Marius Causemann as lead author, and thanks to the editors and reviewers for the highly constructive feedback. </p>